-MakaiLay Seismic Cable Software MakaiLay Seismic Submarine Cable Retrieval
+MakaiLay Seismic Cable Software

-Installation planning is achieved by running computer simulated cable lays in the office to dynamically model the cable, equipment, procedures and environment of the actual lay.
-Such simulations allows for detailed analysis/selection of the equipment, techniques and data inputs required to safely and reliably lay the cable along the planned route.
+Installation planning and equipment selection is achieved by running computer simulated cable lays in the office to model the effects of changes in cable type, equipment, procedures and environmental conditions of the lay.
+Such simulations allows for detailed analysis/selection of the equipment, techniques and data inputs required to safely and reliably lay/retrieve the cable along the planned route.
+These simulation results help contractors to fully understand the complexities of the operation well before they have to go to sea, and help them to more accurately bid a project.
+Operators can make all their mistakes in advance on the simulator when they can be easily corrected and before they become costly at-sea disasters.
 The system can simulate real world problems such as ship navigation errors, variations in ship and cable payout speed, unobserved changes in ocean currents and bathymetry.

 Using Transponders to Improve Placement Accuracy

-As explained above, the control system itself is based on rigorous cable physics, and its accuracy has been validated multiple times in the past.
+The control system itself is based on rigorous cable physics, and its accuracy has been validated multiple times in the past.
 Accuracy is, however, limited by the quality of the input data, in particular the measurements of cable length paid out and ocean currents.
 Having accurate position measurements of transponders attached to the cable can compensate for some of these input errors and can be used to significantly improve the overall cable and sensor placement accuracy.
 This is of particular importance for OBC installations where transponders are placed at regular intervals along the arrays.

 If the position information provided by the transponder is not as accurate as desired, the software can still use the positions of multiple transponders in the water column in a Kalman Filter to estimate the ocean currents acting on the cable and improve the cable shape and touchdown computations.
 This is particularly helpful when ocean currents are not being measured or when the quality of the transponder position data is not very high.
 The Kalman filter outputs a current profile such that the difference between the measured and calculated (by the model) transponder positions is minimized.
 These currents can be used by the cable model to predict touchdown conditions in the near future and make corrections to the installation procedure to avoid undesirable touchdown conditions.